Skeleton-Studios/Welcome_To_Ooblterra/README.md

 Evaisa - Programming (API for custom items and interior)

-IAmBatby - Programming (API for custom moon adapted from old Ooblterra code, thank you!)
+IAmBatby - Programming (created API for custom moon adapted from old Ooblterra code, thank you!)

-HeyImNoop - Programming (API for custom monsters adapted from old Ooblterra code, thank you!)
+HeyImNoop - Programming (created API for custom monsters adapted from old Ooblterra code, thank you!)

 Badhamknibbs - Programming (Custom interior assistance)

-AlexCodesGames - Programming (suits)
+AlexCodesGames - Programming (Code for custom suits has been lightly adapted from AdditionalSuits)

-Bizzlemip - Programming (custom moon code heavily adapted from MoonAPI)
+Bizzlemip - Programming (custom moon code has been heavily adapted from MoonAPI)